thorstenkracht/PySpectra/README.md

   successor of the FioViewer
 $ pyspMonitor.py
   successor of the SardanaMonitor

+*** To use PySpectra from Python:

+Look at some examples using pyspViewer->Examples then view the code pyspViewer->Examples->View Code

+In addition, start ipython and

+  import PySpectra as pysp
+  In [1]: import PySpectra as pysp
+  In [2]: pysp?
+  In [3]: dir( pysp)
+  In [4]: pysp.Scan?

 *** To use PySpectra in ipython, start with
   $ ipython --profile=PySpectra